vanzll/vanzll.github.io/_pages/about.md

 ---
 I am grateful to have received help and guidance for my career from so many people—such as Flint, Song, David, Ivor, Bo, Xingrui, and many others.
 I also understand many truly talented students may not have the opportunities to reach their full potential.
 So, if you are an undergrad or master student and believe I could offer advice, information, or opportunities that might help with your career, feel free to reach out to me by email.
 Meanwhile, I am also a student mentor in [CFAR](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A*STAR](https://www.a-star.edu.sg/) and [HPC-AI Lab](https://ai.comp.nus.edu.sg/) in NUS.
 If you need visiting, intern, RA opportunities or unofficial Ph.D applicaiton consultation, you are welcomed to drop me an email for a chat.

-My honor to have worked with these talented talented individuals:
+My honor to have mentored and worked with these talented individuals:

 <style>
 .mentees-list {